dudarev/speechdown/docs/README.md

 sd config --remove-language fr
 ```

-The default languages are English (en), Ukrainian (uk).
-SpeechDown supports all languages available in the Whisper model, including but not limited to:
+SpeechDown supports all languages available in the [Whisper model](https://github.com/openai/whisper), including but not limited to:
 - English (en)
 - French (fr)
 - German (de)